Chippendale, New South Wales

 Chippendale is a small inner-city suburb of Sydney, New South Wales, Australia on the southern edge of the Sydney central business district, in the local government area of the City of Sydney.
-Chippendale is located between Broadway to the north and Cleveland Street to the south, Sydney Central railway station to the east and the University of Sydney to the west.
+Chippendale is located between Broadway to the north and Cleveland Street to the south, Central railway station to the east and the University of Sydney to the west.

 History

 The area was first occupied by the Gadigal people of the Dharug Nation.
 William Chippendale was granted a 95 acre estate in 1819.
 It stretched to the present day site of Redfern railway station.
 Chippendale sold the estate to Solomon Levey, emancipist and merchant, in 1821, for 380 pounds.
-Solomon Levey died while in London, in 1833.
+Solomon Levey died while in London in 1833.
 Levey's heirs sold over 62 acre to William Hutchinson.

 Chippendale has a number of heritage-listed sites, including the Regent Street railway station or 'Mortuary Station', located on the eastern side of the suburb.
 The John Storey Memorial Dispensary was built in 1926 as a memorial to John Storey, a former Premier of New South Wales.
 It is located on Regent Street and still functions as a pathology and methadone clinic.

 Commercial area

 The eastern side of Chippendale, being adjacent to the CBD, has a greater mix use than other parts of the suburb.
 It includes smaller offices and warehouses as well as cafes and pubs.
-Transport New South Wales has its headquarters here.
+Transport for NSW has its headquarters here.

 The western side of Chippendale is mainly residential with businesses interspersed in some parts of the precinct.

 Central Park, Sydney

 The 168-year-old Carlton & United brewery closed in December 2006.
-The Frasers Property Australia purchased the brewery site from the Foster's Group in 2007 and lodged a plan for a major renewal project of the 5.8 hectare site.
+Frasers Property purchased the brewery site from the Foster's Group in 2007 and lodged a plan for a major renewal project of the 5.8 hectare site.
 The development proposal "Central Park" included approximately 255,000 m2 of commercial and residential space, retention of a number of heritage buildings and the development of a large new park called Chippendale Green.
 One Central Park is a large mixed-use residential and commercial building on the site.

 Balfour Street Park, at the corner of Balfour and O'Connor Streets, acts as a pedestrian gateway to Central Park.
 Chippendale has the lowest open space per person of any Sydney suburb (City of Sydney open space study, 2006).
 The addition of Chippendale Green has provided much needed green space; however, given the corresponding population increase from new developments, Chippendale now has less than 1 square metre of green space per resident.